chuckgreenman/senior-design/Project-Description.md

 Isaac Mathers: matherit@mail.uc.edu or isaactm98@gmail.com (preferred)

 ## Faculty Advisor
-Raj Bhatnagar (tentative)
+Dr. Raj Bhatnagar (tentative)

 ## Project Background Description
 Social media has come under scrutiny in recent years for being a place where biased information can flourish.
-Often, these ideas are perpetrated by people with an agenda.
+Often, these ideas perpetrated by people with an agenda.
 For the average internet user, it is difficult to quickly assess whether content comes from a biased individual.
 We want to provide a way for people to analyze certain users they may be interacting with and determine if they are likely to publish biased information.
+We would achieve this by analyzing the social network surrounding a user and determining if those they interact with spread biased information or characterize a sock puppet organization.

 ## Project Problem Statement
 Identifying biased information is resource intensive because the only way to do it well is to fact check everything.
 It would be useful to a user to know whether there is a reasonable risk that they are interacting with a user that curates biased information.